sumrender/read-punjabi/docs/issues.md

 1. Don’t add magic numbers - [FIXED]
 2. Should use input signal instead of decorator
-3. Centralize all colours, don’t just use them willy-nilly
+3. Centralize all colours, don’t just use them willy-nilly - [FIXED]
 4. Move quiz-results logic to quiz service also.
 Scoring criteria should also be picked from quiz json - [FIXED]
 5. Maybe I can enforce an interface and make different types of quiz follow it?
 6. Mostly all the first option is the correct answer, need to change it